instructlab/taxonomy/README.md

     ![Screenshot from 2024-02-28 12-41-59](https://github.com/instruct-lab/taxonomy/assets/799683/656608ef-3040-4858-96f0-9b695bea0e8f)

-You will get a copy of the taxonomy repo in your github account.
+You will get a copy of the taxonomy repository in your github account.
 This is your own copy, so don't worry about making mistakes. *If you do end up making a mistake and want to start over: you can delete the fork and create a new fork.*

 #### Contributing a skill